Blockport (BPT) Market Cap Reaches $2.23 Million

-Blockport (CURRENCY:BPT) traded 1.4% lower against the US dollar during the 1-day period ending at 19:00 PM ET on April 29th.
-One Blockport coin can currently be purchased for approximately $0.0386 or 0.00000368 BTC on cryptocurrency exchanges.
-Blockport has a market capitalization of $2.23 million and approximately $31,678.00 worth of Blockport was traded on exchanges in the last day.
-Over the last week, Blockport has traded 4.5% lower against the US dollar.
+Blockport (CURRENCY:BPT) traded down 1.4% against the dollar during the twenty-four hour period ending at 10:00 AM Eastern on May 2nd.
+One Blockport coin can now be purchased for approximately $0.0386 or 0.00000368 BTC on major exchanges.
+Blockport has a market capitalization of $2.23 million and $31,678.00 worth of Blockport was traded on exchanges in the last 24 hours.
+Over the last week, Blockport has traded 4.5% lower against the dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.